Airport Transfers in Malaysia

 2. Inter-Terminal Rail Transfer

-If you don’t prefer a bus, but would rather prefer getting into a train, the management has that covered as well.
+If you don’t prefer a bus to commute at KLIA airport, but would rather prefer getting into a train, the management has that covered as well.
 Just take the Express Rail Link train at the ERL station at each airport.
 A fast and a very relaxing way to travel, heed these tips:

 - On the KLIA Ekspres and the KLIA Transit train, the distance is only 3 minutes between the terminals